Improving the scientific quality of your enrichment study

 Minimising the influence of bias

 Bias occurs in research when an aspect of the methodology encourages one outcome or answer over other possibilities.
 Even the most experienced researchers can introduce subjective biases into a study.
 This is because biases can happen unconsciously, without someone being aware that they have occurred.
 Certain measures can be put in place to minimise bias.
-The table below gives some examples of where bias can occur, how these could affect your study, and how they can be controlled for.
+The text below gives some examples of where bias can occur throughout different stages of your study, how these could affect the study, and how they can be controlled for.

 Within the example protocols, *Rand indicates opportunities to implement randomisation into your study.